-I visit the old Graveyard in Ashaig quite a lot.
+I visit the old graveyard in Ashaig quite a lot.
 I stand in it after dark when the sky is clear and the Northern Lights are flickering and dancing.
 The graveyard give a splendid vantage point to photograph the aurora.
 While my camera is doing it’s long exposure thing I stand and look around me.
 As with most old cemeteries graves are scattered and seemingly random.
 Except for 17 by the eastern wall.
 The regimented care with which the identical gravestones are lined up gives them away as military graves.

 Sixty miles off the part of the Donegal coast aptly named Bloody Foreland the visibility was good and the sea moderately rough.
-It was the 2nd of October 1942 and at about quarter past two the ocean liner Queen Mary collided with the Royal Navy light cruiser HMS Curacoa.
+It was the 2nd of October 1942 and at about quarter past two in the afternoon the ocean liner Queen Mary collided with the Royal Navy light cruiser HMS Curacoa.
 The Queen Mary struck the Curacoa amidships and cut her in two.
 Six minutes later the Curacoa was gone.
 The fear of U-boats meant the lightly damaged Queen Mary and the 10,000 US soldiers on board continued on their way.
 Hours later ships returned to rescue 101 of the Curacoa’s crew.
 338 sailors died.
 The whole sad and sorry episode was hushed up and the loss of HMS Curacoa and so many of her men was only announced three years later in the closing months of the war.

 Bodies drifted north with the currents and some were washed up 200 miles away on Skye.
 Sixteen were laid to rest in Ashaig.